 - Create required clearances between all timber and soil.

 In most cases, an effective, economical rectification cannot be achieved without major reconstruction, at a great expense.

-Dry rot can cause health problems with inhabitants of buildings, especially if they already have a breathing problem.
+- Dry rot can cause health problems with inhabitants of buildings.